portal-hq/portal_flutter_example/README.md

 - **🔐 Wallet Creation**: Generate wallets with Ethereum and Solana addresses
 - **💾 Secure Backup**: Password-encrypted wallet backup to Portal servers
 - **🔄 Wallet Recovery**: Restore wallets using password authentication
+- **🔄 Token Swapping**: Swap tokens using Portal's swap functionality
 - **📱 Cross-Platform**: Identical functionality on iOS and Android
+- **⚡ Loading States**: Professional UI with loading indicators for all operations

 ---